Ada-Developers-Academy/core-projects/pygame-blob/intro.md

 ### Wave 1

-**Make blobs bounce off of the walls.** Alter the `move` function in `Blobs` so that when a blob touches a wall, it will move towards the opposite direction.
+**Make blobs bounce off of the walls.** Alter the `check_bounds` and customize the `move` function in the `Blobs` class so that when a blob touches a wall, it will move towards the opposite direction.

 ### Wave 2

-**Create another class of Blob**.
-When one blob touches a 'collectable' blob, make the collectable blob grow in size.

-## Submission tbd
+**Create another class of Blob and create your own special collision effect**.
+When an instance of your custom Blob class collides with another blob, create a collision effect that can involve blobs shrinking, growing, changing colors or increasing some type of counter.
+Work your partner to create this special collision effect.
+Feel free to refer to [Detecting collisions](https://pythonprogramming.net/detecting-collisions-intermediate-python-tutorial/) for an example.